CollegiumAcademicum/collegiumacademicum.de/content/pages/frontpage/faq/index.en.md

 Yes, this is not a problem.
 For the letter of intent and the rental contract you will need a parent that can co-sign both documents.
 {{< /accordion >}}
 {{< accordion "Can I apply now already if I only want to move in for the Winter semester 2022/2023?" >}}
-No, right now we are focussing on finding the first residents that are moving in in March 2022.
+No, right now we are focussing on finding the first residents that are moving in in April or May 2022.
 If you want to move in later, you should come back to us at a later time.
 {{< /accordion >}}
 {{< accordion "I have supported the project by giving a direct loan before.
 Do I or my children/relatives have an advantage with moving in?" >}}
 No!
 Financial support does not have any influence on who can move in.
 The financial background should not have any effect whether somebody  can be part of this community or not.